ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **Hudson**:  My understanding of the goal was to discover that to discourage or entirely prevent ASICs from entering the network and kick off the current ASICS on the network, in order to prevent network centralization risk.
 This is something like super official but in my mind it was to appease the miners who said that they want it.

 **Alexy**: Well, this is very loose description of it, if you start working from this then I wouldn't be surprised what you expect from audit will also be vague and loose.
 Basically reminding that the audit should deliver very factual results.
 It is unfair because before you can do that you also have to define the goal of the actual changes.
 If you want to have the numbers on one side you have to put numbers on the other.
-That is what Borris and Tim said.
+That is what Boris and Tim said.

 **Martin**: I would say, people are currently against ProgPOW are the ones that should define what questions do we want to answer.

-**Borris**: I think what you are trying to say is basically this is going in unless there is security issue, or number x or number y and frame it in such a way that the audit must prove those things.
+**Boris**: I think what you are trying to say is basically this is going in unless there is security issue, or number x or number y and frame it in such a way that the audit must prove those things.
 Is that the direct way of saying it?

 **Danno**: May be those don't want it, the burden of proff is on them.